-The data set we used was objectively constructed by Minghua Zhang, who used constrained variational analysis for producing each variable.
+The dataset we used was objectively constructed by Minghua Zhang, who used constrained variational analysis for producing each variable.
 That method guarantees the conservation of the column-integrated mass, water, and DSE.
 See Zhang and Lin (1997) for more detailed description about the constrained variational analysis.

-111 b.
+b.
 Selection of time scales

-For examining the column MSE budgets and associated terms for different frequencies of 112 variability, we chose four time scales, ~ 2 day, ~ 5 day, ~ 10 day, and MJO (>20 day) time 113 scales.
-Those time scales are chosen based on a power spectrum of the precipitation during 114 TOGA COARE and previous TOGA COARE studies.
-Figure 1a shows the power spectrum 115 of the precipitation.
-Since the purpose of this study is not to investigate spectral signals 116 which have been already examined by many previous studies, we will not look at statistical 117 robustness of the signals in the power spectrum.
-We will use this power spectrum just for 118 the purpose to determine which time scales should be separated to be investigated.
-119
+For examining the column MSE budgets and associated terms for different frequencies of variability, we chose four time scales: \sim 2-day, \sim 5-day, \sim 10-day, and MJO (>20 day) time scales.
+Those time scales are chosen based on a power spectrum of the precipitation during TOGA COARE and previous TOGA COARE studies.
+Figure 1a shows the power spectrum of the precipitation.
+Since the purpose of this study is not to investigate spectral signals that have been already examined by many previous studies, we will not look at statistical robustness of the signals in the power spectrum.
+We will use this power spectrum just for the purpose to determine which time scales should be separated to be investigated.

-Figure 1a shows there are four peaks with different periodicities.
-The first one is the 120 diurnal cycle which is not of our interest in this study, thus was removed by filtering in 121 the analysis.
-The second peak can be found around 2 day period.
-This signal has been 122 investigated by Takayabu et al. (1996) and Haertel and Kiladis (2004) who have pointed out 123 that there exist westward propagating 2-day inertia gravity waves during TOGA COARE.
-124 Thus we dealt with this time scale separately.
-The other signals are found around $4\sim 5$ 125 day and $10 \sim 13$ day periods, which could be Kelvin wave signals.
-Because those two are 126 obviously distinct and different from the 2-day wave signal, we also examined those time 127 scales separately.
-Because the signal of $10 \sim 13$ day period in the power spectra is much 128 smaller than the other signals, we cannot negate the possibility that the signal here is just 129 a statistical noise.
-Nevertheless, we investigate this signal in order to keep consistency with 130 Mapes et al. (2006), who have also investigated this periodicity in the TOGA COARE data 131 set.
-Finally, the MJO time scale was extracted because many previous studies have shown 132 there are two MJO events during TOGA COARE (e.g., Velden and Young 1994; Lin and 133 Johnson 1996; Yanai et al. 2000; Kikuchi and Takayabu 2004) in late November to December 134 (around 30 to 65 COARE day) and in Feburary (around 70 to 100 COARE day).
-Because the 135 second MJO signal was attenuated before reaching the IFA (see Fig.3 in Yanai et al. 2000), 136 most of the features in the following analyses on the MJO time scale reflect the structures 137 of the first MJO event.
-138
+Figure 1a shows that there are four peaks with different periodicities.
+The first one is the diurnal cycle, which is not of our interest in this study and thus was removed by filtering in the analysis.
+The second peak can be found around the 2-day period.
+This signal has been investigated by Takayabu et al. (1996) and Haertel and Kiladis (2004), who have pointed out that there exist westward-propagating 2-day inertia-gravity waves during TOGA COARE.
+Thus, we dealt with this time scale separately.
+The other signals are found around the 4-5and 10-13-day periods, which could be Kelvin wave signals.
+Because those two are obviously distinct and different from the 2-day wave signal, we also examined those time scales separately.
+Because the signal of the 10-13-day period in the power spectra is much smaller than the other signals, we cannot negate the possibility that the signal here is just a statistical noise.
+Nevertheless, we investigate this signal in order to keep consistency with Mapes et al. (2006), who have also investigated this periodicity in the TOGA COARE dataset.
+Finally, the MJO time scale was extracted because many previous studies have shown there are two MJO events during TOGA COARE (e.g., Velden and Young 1994; Lin and Johnson 1996; Yanai et al. 2000; Kikuchi and Takayabu 2004) in late November-December (around 30-65 COARE days) and in February (around 70-100 COARE days).
+Because the second MJO signal was attenuated before reaching the IFA [see Fig. 3 in Yanai et al. (2000)], most of the features in the following analyses on the MJO time scale reflect the structures of the first MJO event.

-139 C. Filtering
+c.
+Filtering

-In order to extract different time scale features, a Lanczos filter was utilized.
-This filter has been popularly used in meteorology and other areas because the responses of frequencies to the filter has been well-studied (Duchon 1979) and it has desirable behaviors with minimum Gibbs oscillations and relatively sharp cut-off slopes which prevent frequencies of interest from being contaminated by undesirable leakage of frequencies and artificial false responses produced by the Gibbs oscillations.
-We will briefly discuss sensitivities of the results to the choice of filtering in section 5d, where we will compare the Lanczos filter with a running mean filter, especially on short time scales.
+To extract different time-scale features, a Lanczos filter was utilized.
+This filter has been popularly used in meteorology and other areas because the responses of frequencies to the filter has been well studied (Duchon 1979) and it has desirable behaviors with minimum Gibbs oscillations and relatively sharp cutoff slopes that prevent frequencies of interest from being contaminated by undesirable leakage of frequencies and artificial false responses produced by the Gibbs oscillations.
+We will briefly discuss sensitivities of the results to the choice of filtering in section 5d, where we will compare the Lanczos filter with a running-mean filter, especially on short time scales.